AviTech0007/Trial1/README.md

 # Trial1
-This is my first git repo
+This is my first git repo.
+Author: Avi Sinha